 - End: When a team has completed its purpose and reached the end of its useful life

-A 3-part masterclass on how to manage Microsoft Teams across the entire lifecycle, by MVP Jasper Oosterveld
+Watch our 3-part masterclass on how to manage Microsoft Teams across the entire lifecycle, by MVP Jasper Oosterveld

 Tip #4: Keep guest access turned on in Microsoft Teams

 Keeping self-service features (like guest access in Teams) enabled enhances productivity and boosts end-user adoption.
-And, you can manage guests in your Azure AD and the same compliance and auditing protections as the rest of Microsoft 365 apply.
+And, you can manage guests in your Azure AD and the same compliance and auditing protection as the rest of Microsoft 365 apply.
 Essentially, guest access lets you maintain complete control and your data never leaves your sight!

 What to know about Guest access in Teams:

 - As of February 8th, 2021, guest access capabilities in Microsoft Teams are turned on by default for any customers who have not configured this setting.
 This brings the Teams guest access capabilities into alignment with the rest of the suite, where the setting is already on by default.

 - If you’re looking to turn on guest access in Teams after previously disabling it, read our blog article on how to authorize guest access in Microsoft Teams.

 - Guest access features and capabilities in Teams can be managed through four different levels of authorization.
 Depending on the needs of your organization, these authorization levels provide you with flexibility in how you set up guest access.